priya-dwivedi/CarND/CarND-Advanced Lane Finder-P4/writeup_template.md

 ####1.
 Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the code cell **2** of the IPython notebook located in " P4_advanced_lane_detection_final.ipynb"
+The code for this step is contained in the code cell **2 and 3** of the IPython notebook located in " P4_advanced_lane_detection_final.ipynb"

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
+We start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 This example has 9x6 chessboard corners.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time we successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
+We can then use the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

 <img src="./output_images/orig_camera_img.png" width="600">